1 // Written in the D programming language.

 1111

+1112 Defaults to '-' but it can be assigned to prior to calling `getopt`.

-1112 Defaults to "--" but can be assigned to prior to calling `getopt`.
+1119 Defaults to "--" but can be assigned to prior to calling `getopt`.
 Assigning an

-1120 Defaults to '=' but can be assigned to prior to calling `getopt`.

 1121 */